Head of Department: Mrs Sarah Shannon

 Our pupils enjoy taking part in Numeracy Ninja challenge weekly in class and build up mathematical skills while trying to earn their Black Belt.

 All pupils are assigned one written homework a week.
 The due date is agreed with the class teacher at the beginning of the year.
-We encourage all parents/guardians/carers to take an active role in completion of homework by providing a signature and encouraging students to complete these without a calculator.

 All students sit examinations in CCEA over their two-year period in senior school.